 equivalent to specifying

 --copy-root-shell in combination.

-systemd-firstboot doesn't modify existing files unless
+systemd-firstboot doesn't modify or replace existing files.
+Note that when

-/etc/shadow, systemd-firstboot only modifies the entry of the
+modifies the entry of the "

 Removes the password of the system's root user, enabling login as root without a password unless the root account is locked.
 Note that this is extremely insecure and hence this option should not be used lightly.